benediktstroebl/della-inference/README.md

    ssh <YourNetID>@della-vis1.princeton.edu
    ```

 2. Run the Python script to submit the job and set up port forwarding.
-For example, to start a server that runs for 4 hours:
+For example, to start a server that runs for 4 hours with the `Llama-3.1-8B-Instruct` model:
    ```
-   python submit_vllm_job.py 4
+   python vllm/llama3.1_8b.py --time 4
    ```

    This script will: